 To estimate how many overseas citizens there are, where they live, and the number eligible to vote, FVAP combines data from U.S. and foreign government estimates and predictors from the academic literature on migration.
-The estimates shown here were first published in the 2018 OCPA report (released in 2020); insufficient 2020 data was available to produce new estimates.
-FVAP will calculate new estimates using lessons learned from the 2014-2018 OCPA analyses as well as additional foreign government estimates and other data when it is available.
+The estimates shown here were published in the 2022 OCPA report (released in 2023).
+FVAP will continue to update its estimates as new 2022 data becomes available.